 When does Love Island 2026 start?

-Well, according to The Sun, the reality TV series is set to return on 1st June, 2026 - yes, you read that right, just over a month away.
+ITV just confirmed the reality TV series is set to return on 1st June, 2026 - yes, you read that right, just over a month away.
+The press release read:

 But who's set to take to our screens to host the latest season of the series?